Chinese real estate crisis (2020–present): Country Garden

-In July 2024, Hong Kong High Court had decided to further postpone the hearing of Country Garden's liquidation petition to January 20, 2025, giving the company some breathing room to finalize its offshore debt restructuring plan.
-On January 14, 2025, Country Garden said that its net loss for the first half of 2024 had been 12.8 billion yuan (US$1.75 billion), down from 48.9 billion yuan in 2023, and that revenue for the first half of 2024 fell by 55 per cent from a year earlier.
+In July 2024, Hong Kong High Court had decided to further postpone the hearing of Country Garden's liquidation petition to 20 January 2025, giving the company some breathing room to finalize its offshore debt restructuring plan.
+On 14 January 2025, Country Garden said that its net loss for the first half of 2024 had been 12.8 billion yuan (US$1.75 billion), down from 48.9 billion yuan in 2023, and that revenue for the first half of 2024 fell by 55 per cent from a year earlier.
 The company added that the slump in China's property market was continuing in 2025, even though the government was supporting the property sector.

-On January 16, 2025, the Country Garden presented a proposal to its offshore creditors aimed at reducing $11.6 billion in debt.
-On April 11, 2025, Country Garden stated that the company had reached agreement with a group of important bondholders and was close to finalising negotiations with a group of bank creditors; following the default on its offshore debt in late 2023, the company now planned to reduce $14.1 billion of its debt by 78%, leaving its creditors and bondholders with 22% of the value.
+On 16 January 2025, the Country Garden presented a proposal to its offshore creditors aimed at reducing $11.6 billion in debt.
+On 11 April 2025, Country Garden stated that the company had reached agreement with a group of important bondholders and was close to finalising negotiations with a group of bank creditors; following the default on its offshore debt in late 2023, the company now planned to reduce $14.1 billion of its debt by 78%, leaving its creditors and bondholders with 22% of the value.

+Country Garden stated on 19 August 2025 that it would incur a bigger loss for the first half of fiscal year 2025 than anticipated.
+Delivered housing projects halved compared to 2024.
+The company said that it had delivered about 74,000 housing units in the first half of 2025, which compared with more than 150,000 units in the same period of 2024.